datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

 5. Upload table into ODPS with `Script2_upload_table_to_odps.py`

+    This guide will help you understand how to use `Script3_upload_to_odps.py` to upload data from a CSV file to an ODPS (Online Data Processing Service) table.

+    The script performs the following actions:

+    (1) Defines the structure of the ODPS table by specifying the columns and their data types, including identifiers, index information, tile metadata, atmospheric correction parameters, and image data for various bands.

+    (2) Parses command line arguments to obtain the path to the CSV file and the name of the source table in ODPS.

+    (3) Creates an ODPS table with the specified columns if it does not exist.

+    (4) Uploads data from the CSV file to the specified ODPS table.

+    To use this script, you will need a CSV file containing the data you wish to upload to ODPS.
+The CSV file should have columns that match the structure defined in the script.

+    We have also provided demo table in the Google Drive folder accessible at this [link](https://drive.google.com/drive/folders/1yQ1_9ZQLKNLNPn-t6w2nS44n9toOW67X?) which store more rows (rasters) in the same tile region.

+    Here's how you can run the `Script2_upload_table_to_odps.py`:

+    ```bash
+    python Script3_upload_to_odps.py path_to_your_csv_file.csv your_source_table_name
+    ```

+    Replace `path_to_your_csv_file.csv` with the actual path to your CSV file(`GMI_ComputeEngine_Demo_ASTER_Tiles_Table.csv`) and `your_source_table_name` with the name of the table in ODPS where you want to upload the data.

+    After executing the script, the data from your CSV file will be uploaded to the specified ODPS table.
+If the table does not exist, it will be created with the column structure defined in the script.

 6. Computing in ODPS with `Script3_computing.py`
+    This guide will help you understand how to use `Script3_computing.py` to perform advanced computations on data stored in an ODPS (Online Data Processing Service) table.

+    The script enables you to execute different computational methods on your data, including merging data, color transfer, and mineral indices calculation.

+    Here's what you can achieve with `Script3_computing.py`:

+    (1) **Merge Data**(merge): Perform DN to radiance conversion, atmospheric correction, and merge operations on your data.

+    (2) **Color Transfer**(color_transfer): In addition to merging, apply color (spectral) transfer to your data.

+    (3) **Mineral Indices Calculation**(mineral_indices): After merging and color transfer, calculate mineral indices for your data.

+    To use this script, you will need to have data in an ODPS table and specify the source and results tables.

+    Here's how you can run the `Script3_computing.py`:

+    ```bash
+    python Script3_computing.py your_source_table_name your_results_table_name --method your_selected_method
+    ```

+    Replace `your_source_table_name` with the name of the source table in ODPS, `your_results_table_name` with the name of the table where you want to store the results, and `your_selected_method` with the computing method you want to apply (merge, color_transfer, or mineral_indices).

+    For example, if you want to perform mineral indices calculation:

+    ```bash
+    python Script3_computing.py source_table results_table --method mineral_indices
+    ```

+    After executing the script, the selected computation will be performed on your data, and the results will be stored in the specified results table.

 7. Download table from ODPS with `Script4_download_table_from_odps.py`

 8. Transfer table to GeoTiff file with `Script5_transfer_table_to_tif.py`

+The script sets an API key and base URL for connecting to the ODPS service.
+Make sure these are correctly configured for your environment.
+If you encounter issues with connecting to the provided base URL "http://*.*.*.*:*/platform/", it may be due to network restrictions or an invalid URL.
+Please verify the URL's legitimacy and ensure your network settings allow access to the specified URL.
+If the issue persists, consider reaching out to your network administrator or service provider for assistance.
+If you do not need the content from this URL for your computation, you can proceed with the script execution as described above.

 ## Results
 Typical result of output asterimage and mineralindices in South America: